dpurkays/anime-matchmaker-server/README.md

 #### **GET api/recommendations/anime/:animeId**

-- Gets information of one anime
+- Gets information about one anime
 - Will return 404 if anime with animeId is not found.
 - Will return 500 for error retrieving the anime
-- If successfull, returns a 200 status code
+- If successful, returns a 200 status code

 **Response Body Example**